sidekiq/sidekiq/Pro-2.0-Upgrade.md

   Sidekiq Pro functionality is affected by this change but some 3rd party plugins might be.
-- The Lua script used inside the reliable scheduler is not safe for use with Redis Cluster, Redis Labs, or other distributed Redis solutions.
+- The Lua script used inside the reliable scheduler is not safe for use with Redis Cluster, Redis Sentinel or other distributed Redis solutions.
-  The reliable scheduler does not use an explicit list of keys when calling EVAL/EVALSHA.
-See http://redis.io/commands/EVAL for more information.
+  It is safe to use with a typical master/slave replication setup.

 **You no longer require anything to use the Reliability features.**